YoelMonsalve/SimpleApp/README.md

 Note that due do this, the page is responsive, meaning that it looks well even in small screens (phones or tablets).

+Colors were taken from the page [https://html-color.codes/](https://html-color.codes/), which offers free and public color palettes.

 #### Hiding/Showing the table by clicking over it

 This feature was built via Javascript (`jQuery` specifically), by puting/quiting the class `.col-hidden` .
 All can be found in `js/FakeSample.js`.
 Particularly: